3 owl tree

 Titles record the date I sketched an individual paused on a corner waiting for a light to change or walking down a street in Seattle.

-BROWSE PRINTS HERE
+BROWSE ETCHINGS HERE

 All originals are available for purchase through the online store.